DSTECHNO/OCPFoam/README.md

 **$** ./Allwclean

 # Paper
-Dogan A, Yilmaz S, Kuzay M, Yilmaz C, Demirel E: **Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.** *Energies* 2022.
+Dogan A, Yilmaz S, Kuzay M, Yilmaz C, Demirel E: **CFD modeling of pressure drop through an OCP server for data center applications.** *Energies* 2022.

 # Underlying Data
 Zenodo: OpenFOAM cases of the paper **" Development of a new model for the prediction of the pressure drop through an OCP server for data center applications " [Data Set]**, https://www.zenodo.org/deposit/6342699